Skip to content

 Publishing templates publicly

 To make a template public in Tallyfy, click Edit on your template, go to Settings, find Public to the world, and switch it to yes.
-That’s it - anyone can now view your template structure1 without logging in.
+Anyone can then view your template structure1 without logging in.
+You’ll get a shareable link to send to clients, partners, or vendors.

-• Show examples: Display your workflows to potential customers - nothing builds trust like transparency about how you work
+• Show examples - display your workflows to potential customers as proof of how you work

-• Provide documentation: External teams can access process information instantly.
-Perfect for collaboration
+• Provide documentation - external teams can access process info instantly

 Publishing a template